Marquess of Bute: Mount Stuart House

-Mount Stuart House is the seat of the family of the Stuarts of Bute, on land which has been in the family since 1157, on the Isle of Bute.
+Mount Stuart House is the seat of the family of the Stuarts of Bute, on land that has been in the family since 1157, on the Isle of Bute.

-James Stuart, 2nd Earl of Bute, built a new Georgian house here which was finished in 1719.
-In 1877, this was damaged by fire, although the walls and most of the contents survived the blaze.
+James Stuart, 2nd Earl of Bute, built a new Georgian house here, and this was finished in 1719.
+In 1877, it was damaged by fire, although the walls and most of the contents survived the blaze.
 A new Victorian Mount Stuart House was then built and was the first in Scotland to have electric lighting throughout, as well as having the world's first heated pool.

-Although Mount Stuart House is the family seat of the marquesses of Bute, the Mount Stuart Trust has operated it as a business since 1989.
+Although Mount Stuart House is the family seat of the Marquesses of Bute, the Mount Stuart Trust has operated it as a business since 1989.

 Former seats

 Dumfries House

 In 1814, Dumfries House, near Cumnock, East Ayrshire, was inherited by John Crichton-Stuart, 2nd Marquess of Bute, and the property remained in the Crichton-Stuart family for two centuries.
 In 1885, the 3rd Marquess of Bute commissioned Robert Weir Schultz to design the pavilions.
 The heads of the Crichton-Stuart family had their main residence at Mount Stuart House on the Isle of Bute.
-In the later 20th century, the house was lived in by the Dowager Marchioness of Bute, Lady Eileen, until her death in 1993.
-The 6th Marquess died a few months later, and the house passed to her grandson the 7th Marquess, the racing driver known as John Bute.
+In the later 20th century, the house was inhabited by the Dowager Marchioness of Bute, Lady Eileen, until her death in 1993.
+The 6th Marquess died a few months later and the house passed to her grandson the 7th Marquess; the racing driver known as John Bute.

 Because of maintenance problems, in 2003 the 7th Marquess decided to sell Dumfries House and to send the contents to auction.
-However, the Prince of Wales was able to arrange for the sale of the house, its contents, and its 2000-acre estate to a consortium of organisations, including the Scottish government, the Art Fund, the Garfield Weston Foundation, the Monument Trust, the National Heritage Memorial Fund, and Save Britain's Heritage.
+However, Charles III, (then)-Prince of Wales was able to arrange for the sale of the house, its contents, and its 2000-acre estate to a consortium of organisations, including the Scottish Government, the Art Fund, the Garfield Weston Foundation, the Monument Trust, the National Heritage Memorial Fund, and Save Britain's Heritage.
 The Prince's Charities Foundation borrowed much of the £45m total sale price.